a-belevich/blog/averages_in_metrics.md

 I.e., to calculate the average request rate of the total service, we can count average rate per server and then sum them up.
-Or we can sum the rates from all servers over every `_rate_interval` into a single time series; and then count its average.
+Or we can sum the rates from all servers over every `_rate_interval` into a single time series; and then calculate its average.
 Same thing different angle?
 Not exactly.

 Trying to debug the issue and looking for clues, I checked the graph of rolling daily average rate of requests.
 Something like
 ```